Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

 CRM / Leads

-Included, integrated, and usable from day 1
+Included, integrated and usable from day one

 CRM available as SaaS, with open APIs

-Invoicing and Contracts
+Invoicing and contracts

-Included, customizable
+Included, customisable

-Contract generation confirmed, invoicing integrated into DMS
+Contract generation confirmed, invoicing integrated into the DMS

-Included: premium portals, Google VLA, social networks
+Included: premium portals, Google VLA, social media

 Not available

-Own Website
+Own website

 Website included, designed by Dealcar